-A total of thirty- three ABC customers/community residents completed an online survey from November 2019 through December 2019 ascertaining their views about the community, as well as personal experience and needs they may have.
-Ten \$25 gift cards were distributed, through a drawing, to those who completed a survey.
+A total of thirty- three ABC customers/community residents completed an online survey in the fall of 2019 ascertaining their views about the community, as well as personal experience and needs they may have.
+The survey was administered using a survey monkey link posted on the agency's social media: the agency website and the agency's Facebook page.
+Additionally, the survey was distributed to program staff to share with their customers.
+Ten \$25 gift cards were distributed in December 2019 to ten winners of the drawing- completion of the survey qualified each individual for the drawing.
 This section summarizes survey responses.

 - 90.9% of ABC customers/community residents were not employees of the agency.
 Twenty-three of 69.7% either currently of formerly were customers of the agency.
-Those completing the survey resided in a variety of zip codes: seventeen lived in the poverty crescent.71 - Demographics: Most of ABC customers/community residents were between ages 25 and 54.
+Those completing the survey resided in a variety of zip codes: seventeen lived in the poverty crescent. - Demographics: Most of ABC customers/community residents were between ages 25 and 54.
 Most were females (93.9%), African American (84.9%) and non-Hispanic/Latino (66.7%).
 A significant percentage were single mothers with children (42.4%) At least half has less than 5 people in the household.
 The majority (60.6%) of incomes were less than \$25,000.
 Half had less than a college degree.
 Slightly over 2 in 5 were employed either full-time or part-time.